 The Pupil Premium is an additional grant of money provided to schools by the government aimed at reducing the educational effects of disadvantage.

-In most cases the Pupil Premium is allocated to schools and is clearly identifiable.
-It is for schools to decide how the Pupil Premium is spent, since the government’s view is that they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
+The government believes that it is unacceptable for children’s success to be determined by their social circumstances and intends to raise levels of achievement for all disadvantaged pupils and to close the gap between disadvantaged children and their peers.
+It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

 For further information please visit:

 Schools are allocated additional funding for children from low-income families who are eligible for free school meals, looked after children and those from families with parents in the Armed Forces.
 It is also paid on the basis of pupils who have been eligible for free school meals at any point in the last six years.

 To find out if your child is eligible, please contact Mrs Jemma Hughes or Mrs Jane Prior in our school office.

 - Approximately 20% of pupils at Stoke Lodge are currently entitled to Pupil Premium funding

 - At present 1% of pupils at Stoke Lodge are from forces families